She Arranges

 2024

 The focus of the movement score and film project is the haptic and sculptural qualities of Namer’s pottery, as well as the bonds of kinship forged between the artists and Rosalie Namer herself.
 The goal was for the pottery to be the protagonist, for Namer to be the one guiding the arranging of the pottery and the artists’ bodies.
-She Arranges is currently in postproduction, andpremièred at Ceramic Friends: Façonner l’Amitié, a Ceramics Biennial hosted by the McClure Gallery in Westmount, Canada.
-She Arranges is financially supported by the Canada Council for the Arts.
+She Arranges premièred at Ceramic Friends: Façonner l’Amitié, the 5e Virginia McClure Ceramics Biennale hosted by the McClure Gallery in Westmount, Canada.
+She Arranges was financially supported by the Canada Council for the Arts.

 Credits